onedata/onedata-documentation/doc/provider_installation.md

 ### Step 5: Storage configuration.

-Select a path to a mounted storage, which **oneprovider** will use to store user data.
+Select a path to a mounted storage, which Oneprovider will use to store user data.

 <p align="center"><img src="img/admin/step5_path_to_storage.png"></p>